-

 - Open the Real-Time DX Console and click Add Cloud Connection

-- In the Type field, select Microsoft Azure.
+- In the Type field, select one of the following:

 - Under Credentials, click the drop-down list and select <Add New Cloud Credentials...>